ralphsawaya/ovh/MongoDoc/mongodb_01_Why_mongoDB/guide.en-gb.md

 MongoDB also offers comprehensive security features, including encryption at rest and in transit, role-based access control, and auditing.
 These features ensure that data is protected and meets compliance requirements.
 The MongoDB community and enterprise support options, provide developers and organizations with the resources and assistance needed to optimize their use of the database.

 ## Main Benefits of Choosing MongoDB
-- [**Flexible Schema**](https://www.mongodb.com/docs/manual/data-modeling/): MongoDB's document-oriented storage allows for dynamic schema, making it easy to handle unstructured and semi-structured data.
+- [Flexible Schema](https://www.mongodb.com/docs/manual/data-modeling/): MongoDB's document-oriented storage allows for dynamic schema, making it easy to handle unstructured and semi-structured data.
   - #### Example of a MongoDB Collection with 2 Documents:
     ```json
       {